ArcDelta/RHH-Ports/.github/CONTRIBUTING.md

 ## :bulb: Asking Questions

-For questions and help with running ports, please join the [PortMaster Discord](https://discord.gg/JxYBp9HTAY).
+For questions and help with running these ports, you can find me on [Reddit](https://www.reddit.com/user/JeodPM).
 Questions about ports are welcome, however simple questions should not be made into GitHub Issues.

 ## :inbox_tray: Opening an Issue